-Fort Mountain State Park is found in the Blue Ridge Mountains near Chatsworth in Murray County.
-The park gets its name from an 855-foot stone wall of uncertain origin, possibly built by early Native Americans on the summit of the mountain.
-In fact, the park was originally set aside because of this stone structure.
+Fort Mountain State Park is found in the Blue Ridge Mountains near Chatsworth.
+The park gets its name from an 855-foot stone wall of unknown origin, possibly built by early Native Americans on the summit of the mountain.
 The park offers 27 miles of mountain biking trails, 25 miles of horseback riding trails, and 14 miles of hiking and backpacking trails, along with cabins, camping, and fishing.